 Included in the Board’s functions shall be the submission to the Mayor of an annual evaluation of the Executive Director and recommendation of annual budget.
 The Board may not abandon existing programs without consent of the Mayor.

 The full board typically meets six times per year, every other third Tuesday of the month, on odd months, at 3:00 p.m.
 The BCA Board of Directors is a public body of the City of Burlington, and as such adheres to open meeting laws as required by the State of Vermont.
 Board members are protected by the Public Officials Liability Insurance of the City.

 All board members are encouraged to participate in at least one committee and will be expected to attend and participate actively in committee meetings.
 Each director brings unique talents to the board.
 These talents play an important role in the current and future success of BCA by bringing skills, contacts, time, and experience to the committee(s) on which members serve.

 - Interested candidates may fill out the application for BCA Board.
 Application deadlines are rolling and open positions may be filled throughout the year.
-Questions may be directed to Lori Rowe, Vice President of the BCA Board.
+Questions may be directed to Laura McDonough, Vice President of the BCA Board.

 - The Vice President of the BCA Board will work with candidates to schedule interviews.
 Interviews are held at the BCA Center and are open to the public.
-Interviews will be approximately 20-30 minutes long and the interviewers will be members of the Executive Committee of the BCA Board and any other existing board members who would like to participate.
+Interviews will be approximately 20-30 minutes long and the interviewers will be members of the Executive Committee of the BCA Board, representation from the Mayor's office, and any other existing board members who would like to participate.